Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/04-faceplate-all-together.md

 ---
-title: Putting it all together
+title: Attaching the wetware to the HAT asssembly
 slug: /putting-it-together
 hide_table_of_contents: true
 ---